 On Oct.
 1, 2017, a blaze destroyed much of the auditorium of the abandoned school.

-After sitting abandoned for a decade, and with vandals and Mother Nature alike taking a toll on the building, the nonprofit Life Remodeled stepped up and offered to buy Cooley from the cash-strapped district and turn it into a community resource hub.
+After sitting abandoned for a decade, and with vandals and Mother Nature alike taking a toll on the building, the nonprofit Life Remodeled stepped up and offered to buy the 321,024-square-foot Cooley from the cash-strapped district and turn it into a $40 million community resource hub.
 The organization had already done something similar with the former Durfee School.
-After more than three years of negotiations, the group offered $1 million for Cooley, but the school board rejected the offer in March 2023 because it said the deal lacked claw-back provisions and profit-sharing clauses.
+After more than three years of negotiations, the group offered $1 million for Cooley, but Vitti and the school board rejected the offer in March 2023 because they said they had doubts about Life Remodeled's ability to raise enough money.
+Vitti also said that the district felt that if Life Remodeled's plans didn't move forward, the district would be held responsible by the community for blight or problems that occurred on the vacant campus.

 Cooley would continue to rot, making preservation not only more expensive as time went on, but also more difficult.